fauna/dotnet-sample-app/README.md

 ## Setup

-1. In your terminal, clone the repo and navigate to the `dotnet-sample-app` directory.
-For example:
+1. Clone the repo and navigate to the `dotnet-sample-app` directory:

     ```sh
     git clone git@github.com:fauna/dotnet-sample-app.git